microtrain/bootcamp/07-JavaScript/03-WalkingTheDOM.md

 # Walking the DOM

-The Document Object Model (DOM) is an API  that treats markup languages (xml, xhtml, html, ect) as a tree structures.
-A easier way to think of this might be as an interface that allows a programmer to access tags and the attributes of tags.
+The Document Object Model (DOM) is an API  that treats markup languages (XML, XHTML, HTML, etc) as a tree structure.
+An easier way to think of this might be as an interface that allows a programmer to access tags and the attributes of tags.
 Later we will learn about jQuery; a library for querying the DOM (among other things).
-First we will learn basic manipulation using straight JavaScript.
+First, we will learn basic manipulation using straight JavaScript.

-In the previous lesson we used ```document.getElementById();``` this method queries the DOM for an element with a matching id.
+In the previous lesson, we used ```document.getElementById();``` this method queries the DOM for an element with a matching id.
 There are many similar methods.

 ## [Collection Live vs Static (not live)](https://www.w3.org/TR/dom/#concept-collection)